 If you get snagged up then you can also use a float rig.
 Attach a quill or bubble float to your mainline.
 Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank to keep your bait suspended at a good depth.
 Ideally cast down breeze which will stop the float from coming back to you.
 If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.

 Free parking is available just off Stud road.
 The walking trails start from the entrance near the community centre.

 As with all areas that have water and high grass just always be cautious of snakes in the area.

+Thank you for visiting the Rowville Lakes Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you